-Discover the answers to a range of questions about copyright that may arise in the course of your research.
+Discover the answers to a range of questions about copyright that may arise during the course of your research.

 Copyright provides creators with legal protection of their original literary, dramatic, musical or artistic works.
 In Australia, copyright protection is free and automatically applied when a new work is created.
 Australian copyright law is set out in the Copyright Act 1968.